 The 915-928 MHz band in Melbourne has been studied for potential use by Satellite IoT [13].
 The band was found to be “highly” used and that additional use of the band by Satellite IoT would need consideration of “smarter” medium access methods.
 The study did not consider hotspots that may occur in buildings and particular areas, or the effect of Satellite IoT on existing terrestrial devices already using the band, or the likelihood of additional terrestrial devices using the band in future.
 ACMA is already aware of this potential growth [14].

-In the 2.4 GHz band, there are Wi-Fi 4 (IEEE 802.11n), Wi-Fi 6 (IEEE 802.11ax), Bluetooth, Zigbee, and Thread (IEEE 802.15.4) devices.
+In the 2.4 GHz band, Wi-Fi 4 (IEEE 802.11n), Wi-Fi 6 (IEEE 802.11ax), Bluetooth, Zigbee, and Thread (IEEE 802.15.4) devices are widely used.

 Responses to Question 1